 Collaboration with: Hansa Medical AB (Sweden) and SDU – University of Southern Denmark

-Funded by: Eurostars
+Funded by: Eurostars 2017-2019

-How accurate is an ELISA?
 Actually, HCP ELISA kits typically only measure 30-70% of residual host cell proteins (HCPs) in biopharmaceutical proteins.
 And probably worse, you don’t know which ones they miss.
 Thus it is difficult to perform a proper validation of HCP levels with a random ELISA.
-Therefore, Alphalyse set out to offer a better measurement – by developing new methods for HCP ELISA validation.
+Therefore, Alphalyse set out to develop new and better methods for HCP ELISA validation.

 We began this project with a vision of providing a detailed comparison of polyclonal antibodies from various ELISA kits.

 A close collaboration with leading scientist in immuno-affinity purification and sensitive mass spectrometry at the University of Southern Denmark, Associate Professor Søren Werner Karlskov Hansen and Professor Blagoy Blagoev has been set up.
-Also, the methods are tested in close collaboration with Hansa Medical, Sweden.
+Also, the methods were tested in close collaboration with Hansa Medical, Sweden.
 Hansa Medical develops immunomodulatory enzymes for treatment of autoimmune conditions and transplant rejection.